bigbrozer/monitoring.nagios/docs/http.rst

 Playing with response
 =====================

-The ``response`` variable now contains the server answer that makes new attributes available to you in order to process server response.
+The ``response`` object now contains the server answer that makes new attributes available to you in order to process server response.
+This is an instance of :class:`monitoring.nagios.probes.http.HTTPResponse`

 Response content
 ----------------